-Founded in 2013, Crimson Education now has a branch in Singapore, and last month, Jamie’s mother Paula Beaton was in town to share her experience of raising a high achiever.
-Paula was a single parent for almost five years, following a divorce; she has since remarried, and has also received support from her parents who live with her at home.
+Founded in 2013, Jamie’s consultancy business now has a branch in Singapore, and last month, his mother Paula Beaton was in town to share her experience of raising a high achiever.
+(Jamie also made a brief appearance at the event, via Skype.)
+Paula was a single parent for almost five years, following a divorce; she has since remarried, and has also received support from her parents, who live with her at home.

-When asked if there were early signs of Jamie’s high intelligence, Paula recalls his “incredible concentration” as a child.
+When asked if there were early signs of Jamie’s high intelligence, Paula recalled his “incredible concentration” as a child.
 “If he showed interest in something, he would focus on it and nothing else.
-For instance, Thomas The Tank Engine consumed him—we had jigsaws, books, songs, everything,” she says.
+For instance, Thomas The Tank Engine consumed him—we had jigsaws, books, songs, everything,” she said.

-However, Paula reveals that teachers did not always support Jamie’s intensity, and she highlights another challenge of raising high-ability children—potential alienation.
-“In New Zealand, we have what we call the ‘Tall Poppy syndrome,’ and that means if you are different in any way, if you excel in anything, there isn’t that support from society that you would imagine,” she says.
-“You’ll have to go beyond your social groups to try and find likeminded individuals, to make sure your child never feels isolated or marginalised.”
+However, Paula revealed that teachers did not always support Jamie’s intensity, and she highlighted a challenge of raising high-ability children—alienation.
+“In New Zealand, we have what we call the ‘Tall Poppy syndrome,’ and that means if you are different in any way, if you excel in anything, there isn’t that support from society that you would imagine,” she said.
+“You’ll have to go beyond your social groups to try and find like-minded individuals, to make sure your child never feels isolated or marginalised.”

-Below, Paula provides more tips on raising children to be the best that they can be, regardless of ability level.
+Read on for more of Paula’s tips on raising children to be the best that they can be, regardless of ability level.

 Paula’s commitment extended to passions that she didn’t understand or had little interest in, such as Yu-Gi-Oh, a trading cards game, which required her to drive Jamie for two hours so he could participate in the game with other players.

-Jamie’s interest in Warhammer, a fantasy-themed wargame, was similarly time consuming, but Paula doesn’t regret the efforts expended on such pursuits.
+Jamie’s interest in Warhammer, a fantasy-themed wargame, was similarly time consuming, but Paula has never regretted the efforts expended on such pursuits.
 “I feel it’s when parents can’t, or don’t want to support their children, which leads them to maybe not strive as hard as they could.”

 According to Paula, she and Jamie would head out on road trips prior to Jamie’s exams, and use the time spent driving to review his work.
 As for tests and exams, they “treated it as a game,” and if Jamie didn’t attain an ideal score, he would simply aim to improve on his score in the next round.

-Paula qualifies that the choice of tutors is integral to ensuring a smooth learning process, and parents should ask themselves: Is the tutor generating stress, or creating a stimulating learning environment?
+The choice of tutors is crucial to ensuring a smooth learning process, said Paula, and she suggested that parents should ask themselves: Is the tutor generating stress or creating a stimulating learning environment?

 The tutoring was something that Jamie himself appreciated.
-As he told the NZ Herald, “As I got older I realised how silly it was to roll the dice in a lot of these classes and leave the quality of teaching down to chance.
+In a 2016 interview with the NZ Herald, he said: “As I got older I realised how silly it was to roll the dice in a lot of these classes and leave the quality of teaching down to chance.
 I would use tutoring to learn 150 hours of content for a subject in about 30.
 In my last year, I ended up doing 10 A-levels when most people only do three or four.”